josephbakarji/ml4science/content/notes/05_svd/svd_demo.md

 \Sigma V = V \Xi_m^2
 $$

-The matrix $\Xi_m^2$ contains the singular values squared and scaled by $1/(m-1)$, corresponding to the eigenvalues of the covariance matrix $\Sigma$.
-The columns of $V$ are indeed the eigenvectors of $\Sigma$.
+The matrix $$\Xi_m^2$$ contains the singular values squared and scaled by $$1/(m-1)$$, corresponding to the eigenvalues of the covariance matrix $$\Sigma$$.
+The columns of $$V$$ are indeed the eigenvectors of $$\Sigma$$.

-In the PCA context, the columns of $V$ (right singular vectors) represent the principal components, and the singular values in $\Sigma$ are related to the variance captured by each principal component.
+In the PCA context, the columns of $$V$$ (right singular vectors) represent the principal components, and the singular values in $$\Sigma$$ are related to the variance captured by each principal component.
 Specifically, the magnitude of each singular value indicates the importance of its corresponding principal component; larger singular values correspond to more significant principal components.

-Therefore, to find the principal components of $X$, one can use the SVD and take the matrix $V$.
-The columns of $V$, up to the desired number of principal components, provide the directions or axes along which the data varies the most.
+Therefore, to find the principal components of $$X$$, one can use the SVD and take the matrix $$V$$.
+The columns of $$V$$, up to the desired number of principal components, provide the directions or axes along which the data varies the most.
 This approach avoids direct computation of the covariance matrix and its eigendecomposition, leveraging the numerical stability and efficiency of SVD.

-By projecting the original data $X$ onto the principal components (the columns of $V$), we obtain a reduced representation of the data in the principal component space, facilitating dimensionality reduction while retaining the essence of the data's variability.
+By projecting the original data $$X$$ onto the principal components (the columns of $$V$$), we obtain a reduced representation of the data in the principal component space, facilitating dimensionality reduction while retaining the essence of the data's variability.
 This is why, in practical applications, PCA is often implemented through SVD, optimizing both computational stability and interpretability of the results.

 ## A Simple Example